 With your selection team, take a second pass at the master list of objectives and requirements you identified earlier.
 Use a numbering system to prioritize the requirements and help you zero in on the true must haves.
 This will help you identify the deal breakers as you’re reviewing solutions.

 Before you start your search, consider what type of ERP makes the most sense for your company.
-Most of the leading ERP solutions are what we call off-the-shelf – they have a built-in feature set that can adapt to processes across industries.
+Most of the leading ERP solutions are what we call off-the-shelf – they have a built-in feature set that can adapt to processes across many industries.
 They offer maximum flexibility over time.
 You could also look at vertical ERP software designed for your industry or a custom-built ERP if you need heavy customization.

 While most small to mid-market ERP solutions are sold through a partner network, both the ERP vendor and ERP partner will play an important role in the success of your implementation.
 Choosing a stable ERP vendor with a strong customer base and a good reputation mitigates the risk that comes with lesser established software vendors.

-The members of your ERP project team should clear their calendars to attend the demos.
-Prepare them for the demo with a recap of your business requirements and objectives, as well as guidelines for evaluating both the system and the partner.
+The members of your ERP project team should clear their calendars to attend each meeting.
+Prepare for the demo by giving your team team a recap of your business requirements and objectives, as well as guidelines for evaluating both the system and the partner.